 - This is a naturally eggless donut recipe, meaning you won’t need any egg replacer here.
 The Greek yogurt does all of the binding in this batter.

-- They’re such a pretty looking treat, no fancy decorating skills required (you know I’m always happy about that)!
+- These baked blueberry donuts are such a pretty looking treat, no fancy decorating skills required (you know I’m always happy about that)!

 What You’ll Need…